Roosa Master injection pump troubleshooting [4 problems explained]

 Expert Maintenance Tips For Roosa Master Injection Pump

-How serious is the Roosa Master Diesel injection pump failure?
+How long does a Roosa Master injection pump last?